-TEVAR or Thoracic EndoVascular Aneurysm Repair is a technique of minimally invasive repair of thoracic aorta disease like aneurysm, dissection or rupture.
-It involves lining the thoracic aorta with a stent graft.
-A TEVAR is done in a cath lab under x ray guidance.
+TEVAR or Thoracic Endovascular Aneurysm Repair is a technique of minimally invasive repair of thoracic aorta diseases like aneurysm, dissection or rupture.
+It involves lining the thoracic aorta with a stent-graft.
+A TEVAR is done in a cath lab under x-ray guidance.

 You will be subjected to a CT angiogram to assess the suitability for procedure and plan surgery.
-An anesthesia consultation may be required and you will be typically admitted to hospital the evening prior to procedure.
+An anaesthesia consultation may be required and you will be typically admitted to the hospital the evening prior to the procedure.

 During the procedure

-Anesthesia will administered as local injection at your groin or general anaesthesia and this may vary depending on the kind of disease you have.
+Anesthesia will be administered as a local injection at your groin or general anaesthesia and this may vary depending on the kind of disease you have.

 Small cuts will be made at your groin to access the blood vessels and the procedure will be done through the same.

 A Stent Graft ( Metallic Stent lined with fabric) will be inserted through your groin vessels to your aorta.

 Post insertion, angiograms are done to confirm correct stent placement and wounds are closed.
 Patients are typically observed in the ICU after the procedure and shifted toward the following day and discharged in 48 hrs.
 Wounds require dressing on follow up visits but there is no gross restriction of mobility.

 Occasionally additional procedures may be done along with a TEVAR due to variations in the patient’s anatomy and disease.